apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/GrammarTypes.md

 # Grammar Types

-The complete type vocabulary of the IMAP protocol, organized by domain.
+The complete vocabulary of IMAP protocol types, organized by domain for mailboxes, messages, flags, and more.

 ## Overview